-The ride takes place Saturday, June 22.
-Traditionally, the meet-up starts at noon and the ride begins at 2:30pm.
+The ride takes place Saturday, June 25 with one ride at 10am and another at 2:30pm.

 Where does the ride take place?

-The exact location is often released on both the WNBRLA website and Facebook page on the eve of the bike ride.
-You’ll find two routes: a short one in the morning followed by a longer one in the afternoon (usually somewhere through Downtown L.A. and Echo Park).
+The exact location is often released on the Facebook page on the eve of the bike ride.
+So far, WNBR teases that it’ll actually stage two routes: a 12-mile ride along the L.A.
+River that starts at 10am and a seven-mile one through Downtown L.A. that starts around 2:30pm.

 Do I need to pre-register, and how much is it?

-All participants will register in-person on the day of the event, and be debriefed on this year’s rules.
+All participants will register in-person on the day of the event, and be debriefed on this year’s rules (you can also pre-register online this year).
 As for the cost, the bike ride is completely free.
-However, WNBRLA does kindly ask for donations to help cover costs, from traffic escorts and porta potties to wristbands, spare loaner bikes and more.
+However, WNBRLA does accept donations to help cover costs, from traffic escorts and porta potties to wristbands, spare loaner bikes and more.
 To donate, click here.